jsa-aerial/DMM/examples/dmm/quil-controlled/interactive/comment_to_mar_14_2018_experiment.md

 `(nu [v-mouse-coords :mouse-position :previous] [v-mouse-coords :mouse-position :current] -0.1)`

-March 26: the first version of Seesaw interface integrated into this experiment (references to other namespaces such as `(q/stroke-weight 5)` currently don't work from Seesaw, so use the microeditor inside the Quil window for that).
+March 26: the first version of Seesaw interface integrated into this experiment.
+Our use pattern `(q/stroke-weight 5)` didn't work from Seesaw, and doing this from Seesaw was unsafe from the parallelization point of view, so this was replaced by use pattern `(set-stroke-weight!
+5)`.